glangmead/longhead/content/posts/2025-01-18-nazi-seizure-of-power-book-review.md

 Here's a charming letter the mayor wrote to a woman:

-> It has been reported to me that on the occasion of the Führer’s birthday ceremony you did not raise your arm during the singing of the Horst Wessel song and the national anthem.
+> "It has been reported to me that on the occasion of the Führer’s birthday ceremony you did not raise your arm during the singing of the Horst Wessel song and the national anthem.
 I call your attention to the fact that by doing this you put yourself in danger of being physically assaulted.
 Nor would it be possible to protect you, because you would deserve it.
 It is singularly provocative when people still ostentatiously exclude themselves from our racial community by actions like yours.
-Heil Hitler!
+Heil Hitler!""

 ## The economic revival